FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-12-20-supported-software.md

     - Deka
 ---

 Falix supports a wide range of games and applications.
-This article provides a complete overview of the software currently available to run on Falix servers.
+This article provides a complete overview of the softwares currently available to run on Falix servers.

 {: .warning }
-> The only software available for the Free plan is **Minecraft**.
-In order to install other software, upgrade to Premium.
+> The only software(s) available for the Free plan is **Minecraft and Hytale**.
+In order to install other software(s), upgrade to Premium plan.

 ## Minecraft